Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 This section will look at paths again and talk about some of the other things you might do with this type of graph.

+While you're here why not read about scatter plots.
+You'll be doing something similar later: https://www.data-to-viz.com/graph/scatter.html

+There's also a lollipop chart.
+Which is similar to what you will do here.
+Might as well read about that too: https://www.data-to-viz.com/graph/lollipop.html

 ## Scatter Plot

 A scatter plot shows points of data on an x and y graph.
 Usually, these look like small dots scattered across the page.